-If you believe your child may need glasses, or you haven’t brought them in during the past year, please give us a call so we can get an appointment scheduled with a Carson City, Lake Tahoe, Fallon, or Reno optometrist.
+If you believe your child may need glasses, or you haven’t brought them in during the past year, please give us a call so we can get an appointment scheduled with a Carson City, Lake Tahoe, Fallon, or Reno eye doctor.
 We offer a large selection of glasses for children of all ages, from infants to teens.
 Our experienced Nevada eye doctors can help you decide if you’d like to add protective coatings or transitional lenses that convert the glasses to sunglasses.

 Website by Eyefinity